nextapps-de/flexsearch/README.md

 ```

 <a name="async_search"></a>
-### Async
+## Async

-The "async" options was removed, instead you can call each method in its async version, e.g. `index.addAsync` or `index.searchAsync`.
+You can call each method in its async version, e.g. `index.addAsync` or `index.searchAsync`.

-The advantage is you can now use both variations on the same index, whereas the old version is just performing asynchronous for all methods when the option flag was set.

 You can assign callbacks to each async function: